A new approach to bipartite stable matching optimization: Cheapest stable matchings

 By applying Lemma \ref{code} to ring-set ${\cal R}_0: = {\cal R}_D$, we obtain the following.

-\Corollary Let ${\cal R}_1$ denote the set-system consisting of the $\delta _{g_c}$-minimizer members of ring-set ${\cal R}_D$ along with the trivial sets $\{\emptyset ,V\}$.
-Then ${\cal R}_1$ is a ring-set whose code can be computed in strongly polnomial time.
+\Corollary Let ${\cal R}_1$ denote the set-system consisting of the $\delta _{g_c}$-minimizer members of ring-set ${\cal R}_1$ is a ring-set whose code can be computed in strongly polynomial time.
 The correspondence in \eref{(GDcorres)} provides a one-to-one correspondence between the members of lattice of cheapest stable matchings and the non-trivial members of ring-set ${\cal R}_1$. \eCo

 A polyhedral description of the convex hull of stable matching was given by Rothblum \cite{Rothblum92}.
-This is quite simple and uses only a small number of inequalitites.
-In this light, it is perhaps surprising that the literature, to our best knowledge, does not know about a result which exhibit this polytope as a member of integral polyhedra definied by circulations, tensions, submodular flows, L$_2$-/M$_2$-convex sets.
+This is quite simple and uses only a small number of inequalities.
+In this light, it is perhaps surprising that the literature, to our best knowledge, does not know about a result which exhibit this polytope as a member of integral polyhedra defined by circulations, tensions, submodular flows, L$_2$-/M$_2$-convex sets.
 The following corollary shows that such an embedding does exist.

 \Corollary The polytope of stable matchings of a bipartite preference system can be obtained as the projection of a feasible tension polyhedron. \eCo

 \Proof Consider the digraph $D$ associated with $G$ along with the ring-set ${\cal R}_D$.
 Recall that the non-trivial members of ${\cal R}_D$ are exactly those $s\sp *\ol {t\sp *}$-sets, which are not left by any dummy arc and left by exactly $n$ stable arcs of $D$.
 Furthermore, such leaving arc-sets correspond to the stable matchings of $G$.
 Consider the following polyhedron of feasible potentials.
 Let $\Pi := \{\pi : \pi (s\sp *)=0, \ \pi (t\sp *)=1, \ \Delta _\pi (e)\leq 1$ \ for every stable arc and $\Delta _\pi (e)\leq 0$ for every dummy arc$\}$.
 Let $\Delta _\Pi$ denote the set of potential-drops defined by the members of $\Pi$.
 Then the vector $\ul 1- \chi (X)$ is in $\Pi$ for every member $X$ of ${\cal R}_D$, and conversely, for every integer-valued (and hence $(0,1)$-valued) element of $\Pi$, the set of $0$-valued components is a member of ${\cal R}_D$.